 The performance of your website is dependent on its speed.
-You need to make sure that you have a fast working website and pages that can load quickly in both desktop and mobile devices.
+You need to make sure that you have a fast working website and pages that can load quickly on both desktop and mobile devices.

 Another thing to consider is the responsiveness of your website.
-With so many people preferring the use of mobile devices over desktop computers, it is important that you have a website that can translate from desktop to mobile accurately.
+With so many people preferring the use of mobile devices over desktop computers, it is essential that you have a website that can translate from desktop to mobile accurately.

 Due to the outpour of fake news seen in the previous year, search engines like Google are more stringent in scanning a website’s content.
-As a result, it is important that you make sure your content is solid.
+As a result, it is essential that you make sure your content is solid.

 Popularity (including engagement and social mentions)

-Due to the increasing amount of people using social media, it has increasingly become a great platform for marketing.
+Due to the increasing amount of people using social media, it has increasingly become an excellent platform for marketing.
 Several people now use social media accounts to spread the word about their business but do not necessarily give you the guarantee of having high traffic on your website.
 You still need to ensure that you are sharing your posts correctly and targeting the proper audience for your social media marketing to become effective.